IKIM-Essen/WIN-KID/INSTALLATION.md

 Predict antibiogram for PATRIC samples on prepared data and trained models:
 - Set `MODE = Execution_Mode.PREDICT_ON_SAVED` in the `config.py`
 - Run `path/to/python workflow/random_forest.py resources/settings/DataPaths_predict.csv`
-- See result at `/Users/julianzander/Code/WIN-KID/resources/DataSets/BVBRC_use_case/Result_BVBCR_use_case.csv`
+- See results at `resources/DataSets/BVBRC_use_case/Result_BVBCR_use_case.csv`

 ## Further Usages

-See `USER_GUIDE.md` for an overview of all applications and their instructions
+See [USER-GUIDE.md](./USER-GUIDE.md) for an overview of all applications and their instructions

 ## Dependencies

-See `environment.yml` for a list of all used dependencies
+See [environment.yml](./environment.yml) for a list of all used dependencies